 Nobody.
 Although it is possible this could create issues down the road.
 The Legal Manufacturer must be sure that devices are not sold onwards by the end user in the EU.
 Also, EUDAMED will show which Legal Manufacturers operate on the Union market without listed Importers.
 This might raise questions and create attention for those Legal Manufacturers from Competent Authorities.

 What is your involvement in tracking and reporting complaints?

 Fully involved!
 MedEnvoy would gather information from the moment you ship your devices to the EU up to the moment these are delivered to your customer.
 This could be your distributor or and end user like a clinic, but even a consumer.
 Whenever we receive a complaint, we will report this to you in a timely mannerr.

 Where do we need to identify the Importer on our devices?

 Does MedEnvoy need to be ISO13485 certified?

 No, there is a requirement to have a QMS, not ISO13485.
 MedEnvoy however is in the process of implementing an ISO 13485 QMS.
 We may be perceived as a critical supplier to our clients and therefore our ISO certification will make us an appealing provider of the Importer service.
-We anticipate to be ISO 13485 certified before mid 2021.
+We anticipate to be ISO 13485 certified in 2021.

 We market software.
 Do we need an Importer and/or Distributor under MDR?